 Includes course pack and CPD Certificate

 Please click to see our cancellation policy

 Our annual equine sports science seminar facilitates the sharing of some of the latest evidence and research currently within equine sports science and medicine.
 This seminar provides some of the latest thinking and approaches associated with the management of the horse from a veterinary, therapy and performance perspective.
-Previously, the seminar has welcomed world-leading researchers Prof. Renate Weller, Dr Richard Coombes, Prof Hilary Clayton, Prof. Lars Roepstorff and Dr Rachel Murray and has attracted delegates from all over the world.
-This year’s seminar welcomes international renowned researcher and anatomist, Sharon May-Davis.
+Previously, the seminar has welcomed world-leading researchers Prof. Renate Weller, Dr Richard Coombes, Prof Hilary Clayton, Prof. Lars Roepstorff, Dr Rachel Murray and Sharon May Davis and has attracted delegates from all over the world.
+This year’s seminar welcomes international renowned researchers Dr. Nicole Rombach and Dr. Sarah Jane Hobbs.

 This year’s seminar is of interest to veterinarians, therapists, farriers, horse owners and those who are interested in furthering their knowledge, equipping themselves with some of the latest research in order to optimise best practice.

 This years seminar brings some of the latest research in equine sports science and medicine.